 2. Factors Limiting Throughput

 1. Protocol Overhead: Every packet carries headers (Ethernet, IP, TCP).
+These headers consume bandwidth but contribute nothing to Goodput.

-2. Congestion: Routers dropping packets forces retransmissions.
+2. Congestion: Routers dropping packets due to full queues forces retransmissions, drastically reducing Goodput.

 3. Optimization Techniques